SHARP Lab

 Research Areas:

-The Pedagogy of Wisdom: This research focuses on developing pedagogical activities designed to help students cultivate wisdom.
+Pedagogy of Wisdom: This research focuses on developing pedagogical activities designed to help students cultivate wisdom.
 In collaboration with undergraduate students, we have developed and tested assessments and educational activities emphasizing self-reflection, meaning-making, and the development of character strengths.

 Bicultural Identity and Student Outcomes: This research explores how conflicting cultural identities may predict student well-being and academic outcomes.
 Outcomes of interest include mental health, wisdom, subjective experiences of academic success, and objective academic performance.

-More details on these projects may be found under the research tab above
+More details on these projects may be found under the research tab above.